jbraden6075/HudlSeleniumPython/README.md

 - I didn't put much time into debugging or handling browser behavior if a test would fail, so if a test fails in this project, that browser session will remain open. control+C will kill the processes.

+- I had thought of writing a script for remembering the user at log in, but since that requires figuring out a way of copying session cookies and injecting them into a new session, I decided against it for this example project.

 ## Scenarios:

 ### Positive: